Esophageal Cancer (cont.)

 In this Article

-Research already has led to advances that have helped people live longer, and research continues.
-Doctors are trying to find better ways to care for people with esophageal cancer:
+Cancer research has led to advances that have helped people with esophageal cancer live longer, and doctors continue to search for new and better ways to treat this disease.

-Even if the people in a trial do not benefit directly, they may still make an important contribution by helping doctors learn more about cancer and how to control it.
-Although clinical trials may pose some risks, doctors do all they can to protect their patients.
+Even if people taking part in a clinical trial don't benefit directly from the treatment under study, they may still make an important contribution by helping doctors learn more about esophageal cancer and how to control it.
+Although clinical trials may pose some risks, researchers do all they can to protect their patients.

 If you're interested in being part of a clinical trial, talk with your doctor.